Terms and conditions

 4.2 Payment shall be made against invoice.
 The Customer is not entitled to refrain from payment under any circumstances, including delays or defects.
 If payment is delayed, default interest will accrue from the due date.
 The default interest shall amount to the main refinancing facility of the European Central Bank applicable from time to time plus eight percentage points.

-The Supplier shall notify the Purchaser in writing as soon as possible of its decision to suspend performance.
+The Supplier shall as soon as possible notify the Purchaser in writing of its decision to suspend performance.

-5.1 If a delivery clause has been agreed, it shall be interpreted in accordance with the INCOTERMS applicable at the time of conclusion of the Agreement.
+5.1 If a delivery clause has been agreed, it shall be interpreted in accordance with the INCOTERMS applicable at the time of the conclusion of the Agreement.
 If no delivery clause has been agreed, delivery shall be deemed to have taken place ”Ex Works”.

 5.2 If delivery is to take place within a certain period of time, the time shall be calculated from the date on which the Agreement is entered into.
-However, the time limit shall not begin to run until the Supplier has either received payment, if this is due before production commences, or has obtained the necessary licenses and permits or has received the necessary technical data and instructions.
+However, the time limit does not begin to run until the Supplier has either received payment, if this is due before production commences, or has obtained the necessary licences and permits or has received the necessary technical data and instructions.

 5.3 If delivery is delayed due to circumstances that constitute grounds for exemption under clause 11.1 or due to the Buyer's act or omission, the delivery time shall be extended to the extent deemed reasonable under the circumstances.
 The delivery time shall also be extended even if the cause of the delay occurs after the expiry of the originally agreed delivery time.